 Wisconsin Mutual Insurance offers an array of homeowners insurance coverage options for residents of Madison.
 This includes several levels of packages that allow you to choose the level of coverage you need based on both your budget and home type.
 The company also offers packages geared toward secondary homes, “hobby farms” and newer construction homes.
 In addition to these packages, Wisconsin Mutual also offers a blanket valuable protection option, increased liability, and cybersecurity coverage for a more robust policy.
 However, Wisconsin Mutual does not offer a mobile app for claims filing or policy management, so it may not be the best fit if you prefer to make claims or manage your policy from your phone.

-USAA is not available for every homeowner, as it is specifically for active members of the military, veterans and immediate family members.
+USAA is not available for every homeowner, as it is specifically for active members of the military, veterans and eligible immediate family members.
 However, if you do qualify for USAA insurance, it is one of the best cheap homeowners insurance options in Madison.
 A USAA policy includes the standard coverage and covers your personal belongings at their current replacement cost with no depreciation.
 USAA also offers unique coverage options that are tailored specifically toward military members, such as coverage for uniforms if they’re damaged by a covered peril.